Skip to main content

 8. Zip ties and marked cars

 Another warning about sex trafficking involved zip ties and tagging vehicles.
-One idea was that traffickers were placing zip ties on car door handles to trick women into looking down or in their purse for something to cut the tie with, and once they were distracted, a trafficker would abduct them.
-While this may happen in isolated incidents, the evidence does not suggest it is a common way that traffickers abduct victims.
+One idea was that traffickers were placing zip ties on car door handles to trick women into looking down or in their purses for something to cut the tie with, and once they were distracted, a trafficker would abduct them.
+This may happen in isolated incidents.
+However, the evidence does not suggest it is a common method traffickers use to abduct victims.

 Similarly, another warning claimed child traffickers were scribbling codes onto cars to identify potential victims.
 This tagging technique, like the zip tie, does not happen commonly.